gopalmani/gopalmani/README.md

 ---

 ### 🧘 Fun Fact:
-I’m either debugging a game server, solving a DP problem, designing a house in AutoCAD — or training to be the most **jacked nerd with world-class taste** you’ll ever meet.
+I’m either debugging a game server, solving a DP problem, designing a house in AutoCAD — or training in the gym.

 ---